Browse by Medical Category

 Our laboratory is working to elucidate cooperating networks underlying leukemogenesis and to help develop novel targeted therapies for cancer.
 Current projects are detailed below.

 Evaluation of the role of the Groucho/ TLE family of corepressors in development and cancer.

 Our laboratory has deﬁned TLE1 and TLE4 as members of a novel family of tumor suppressor genes, the TLE/Groucho proteins, the inactivation of which appears to be a key cooperating event with other oncogenes in the development of a subset of acute myeloid leukemias.

 Our laboratory is also working to understand the role these proteins play in normal development.
 To assist in this evaluation, we have generated conditional Tle1 and Tle4 knockout mice and are currently characterizing role these proteins play in the development of a variety of tissues.
-Our studies to date indicate TLE1 is a potent repressor of inﬂammation via its ability to repress NFKB, while TLE4 is a critical modulator of neuronal and B-cell differentiation and is required for hematopoietic stem cell maintenance, as well as bone development.
+Our studies to date indicate TLE1 is a potent repressor of inﬂammation via its ability to repress NFKB, while TLE4 is a critical modulator of neuronal and B-cell and T-cell differentiation and is required for hematopoietic stem cell maintenance, as well as bone development.

 Identiﬁcation of novel inhibitors of AML1-ETO